JT8D-17/Piper-TTS-Manager-for-X-Plane/README.md

 or
 ...by assigning a keyboard shortcut to _"PiperTTS Manager/Window/Toggle Window"_ in X-Plane's keyboard settings window.

 General hints:
-**Most, if not all, items have tooltips!**
+- **Most, if not all, items have tooltips!**
-After having typed a value into any text/number input box, click anywhere in PTTSM's window to leave it, otherwise it will keep focus, eating up all keyboard inputs (see "Known Issues" section below).
+- After having typed a value into any text/number input box, click anywhere in PTTSM's window to leave it, otherwise it will keep focus, eating up all keyboard inputs (see "Known Issues" section below).
-Undesired values in text/number input boxes that were just entered can be discarded  by pressing the "ESC" key.
+- Undesired values in text/number input boxes that were just entered can be discarded  by pressing the "ESC" key.
-Window visibility, size and position are automatically saved when exiting X-Plane.
+- Window visibility, size and position are automatically saved when exiting X-Plane.

+All paths stated below are relative to the FlyWithLua installation folder within X-Plane's installation folder.

 &nbsp;

 **5.1 - UI: Interface selector**

-The interface selector lists all the available MTTSM interfaces found in `FlyWithLua/Modules/PiperTTSManager/Interfaces` at script startup.
+The interface selector lists all the available MTTSM interfaces found in _"FlyWithLua/Modules/PiperTTSManager/Interfaces"_ at script startup.
 Pressing the _"Rescan"_ button rescans that folder and rebuilds the list of available interfaces.
 **Selecting an interface is only necessary for reviewing its settings or for editing it.
 All plugin interfaces stored in the interface folder are automatically processed at X-Plane session start and continuously monitored as long as X-Plane is running!**

 &nbsp;